-While children across London are eagerly waiting to unwrap their presents, members of the Serpentine Swimming Club are preparing to swim their traditional 100-yard (91-metre) Christmas Day race.
+While children across London are eagerly waiting to unwrap their presents, members of the Serpentine Swimming Club are preparing to swim their traditional 100-yard (91-metre) Peter Pan Cup Christmas Day race.

-The race starts at 9am on 25 December, on the south bank of the lake, close to the Serpentine Café.
+The Peter Pan Cup usually starts and ends on the south bank of the Serpentine lake in Hyde Park, close to the Serpentine Lido Cafe.
 Spectators are welcome, but you're advised to wrap up warm!

 Find more things to do on Christmas Day in London.